 Once you realise that any game can be portuguesified, the world is your lobster.
 Usually it’s Brazilian portuguese, but since you’re not specifically learning grammar, it’s not too confusing.
 Over the years, I have tried several and I’ve learned a few new words that way without it feeling like work.
 Here’s June’s Journey, for example.
 It’s a sort of detective game, where you win by spotting objects in a picture.
 You need to do it against a timer, so you get quite fast at matching the word with the object.
 My daughter has played in French and it was the most fun she’s ever had doing homework.

 A lot of people I know have been using apps like Geography Quiz to learn names and flags of countries.
-I think my knowledge of geography is pretty passable thanks to a wasted youth, collecting commonwealth stamps, but I’ve been playing the game anyway, with the language settings tweaked, to learn the names of countries in portuguese.
+I think my knowledge of geography is pretty passable thanks to a youth wasted collecting commonwealth stamps, but I’ve been playing the game anyway, with the language settings tweaked, to learn the names of countries in portuguese.

 Fill Your Ears With Podcast Goodness